Wyrdware/Portfolio/content/_index.md

 > *“I’ve rarely encountered a student team so driven to achieve excellence, and much of that came from Jared’s leadership.
 Echoes in the Mists stood out as one of the strongest games developed that year.”*
-> — Sten McKinzie  |  Graduate Program Coordinator, RIT
+> — Sten McKinzie  |  Graduate Program Director, RIT